 5.6.2 Time-aware bridge verification

-At least three boards are needed.
-Below is an example for three boards network connection.
-Make sure no MAC address conflict on the boards, IP address set properly and ping test work.
+At least three boards are needed for the time-aware bridge verification.
+Below is an example of the network connection amongst the three boards.
+Make sure there is no MAC address conflict on the boards.